Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 If you're targeting an international audience, consider using a CDN for faster content delivery worldwide.
 A popular choice is Cloudflare.

-Going to optimize WordPress?
-First, ensure you have a solid foundation with the Hosting Benchmark tool.
+Heading to optimise WordPress?
+First, ensure strong foundations using the Hosting Benchmark tool.

-Good hosting is like a strong and reliable engine.
+Good hosting is like a strong, reliable engine.

-Without it, you'll always be inching forward, never racing.
+Without it, you'll always just be driving, never racing.

 Imagine having to rebuild your house every day.
-That's exactly how a WordPress site functions without caching—unnecessarily repeating work already done.
+That's exactly how a WordPress site functions without cache – needlessly repeating work already done.

 -